-- “If only I had done …” The assumption of “if only” statements is that things could be different if they had responded another way.
+- “If only I had done …” The assumption of “if only” statements are that things could be different if they had responded another way.
 This is not always the case; sometimes the end result would still be the same regardless of the “if only”.

 - “I’m not good at anything.”
 Being good at something requires effort.
-Talent will only take a person so far, the rest is all hard-work.
+Talent will only take a person so far, the rest is all hard work.

 - “I have no purpose/passion/mission.”
-One of the lies of our society is that everyone needs to find their purpose/passion/mission in order to live life fully.
+One of the lies of our society is that everyone needs to find their purpose/passion/mission to live life fully.
 A person can have a very full life while discovering their passion.
 Often this is not realized until a person is at the end of their career, not at the beginning.

 - “I’ll never be good enough.”
 This is another lie that is rooted in trauma between the ages of two and five.
 Healing from this trauma and restating the reverse can resolve this lie.

 Once Kelvin confronted the lies he believed, he was able to counteract them and move forward healthily.